Best App Store Screenshot Tools for Indie Developers (2026)

 Different tools win at different needs.
 Here's the breakdown.

-1. SnapMonk — best for AI-generated screenshot sets and localisation
+1. SnapMonk: best for AI-generated screenshot sets and localization

 Best for: Indie devs who don't want to design, who need the same set in multiple languages, who want a generated draft to edit.

 Weaknesses: Less manual control than a design tool.
-Free tier is restrictive (5 exports/month).
-Doesn't do animated/video mockups.
+The free tier is tight (5 exports/month).
+No animated or video mockups.

 Try it at: snapmonk.com